 In case y’all didn’t know, before the Golden Door was sold to it’s new owners, I broadcast my podcast, Life’s A Holladay from the spa so y’all could experience my week with me.
 That visit got me wondering how Japan celebrates the holidays.

-Take the Christmas Tree, many Japanese festoon it with wishes on festive paper instead of ornaments. . . a loose interpretation of a shinto shrine called a gohei a wooden pole or stick beribboned with paper streamers.
+Take the Christmas Tree, many Japanese festoon it with wishes written on festive paper instead of ornaments. . . a loose interpretation of a shinto shrine called a gohei a wooden pole or stick beribboned with paper streamers.

 Use pretty wrapping paper hung with bright ribbons, small boxes, chinese take out boxes!
 If you want to go fancy, write the wish on a piece of origami paper then fold and place on tree like below.

+When the ball drops to start the new year, light your tree and radiate the wishes into the universe!
 Happy New Year and may all of your wishes come true for the upcoming year!
 Candy